Ever Wondered Why Your Feet Smell?

 Do you have to be an athlete to get athlete’s foot?

-We find the alkalinity in sweat helps bacteria and therefore we don’t want to attract anything that disturbs our balanced skin flora.
+We find the alkalinity in sweat helps bacteria, and therefore, we don’t want to attract anything that disturbs our balanced skin flora.
 Keeping the skin healthy without being too dry or moist is important.
 The oily nature of skin protects our skin as polish protects the bodywork of a car.
-In poor health, the skin flora can change opening up the risk of other bugs affecting the skin.
+In poor health, the skin flora can change, opening up the risk of other bugs affecting the skin.
 Healthy skin has a coating of friendly bacteria.
 Staphylococcus epidermidis, known as commensal flora, affords protection.
 Think of flora as a nice flower bed with mixed colours attracting bees.
 Now reverse that thought and say you don’t want the bees to be attracted.
-The problem with fungal infections, like bacteria, fungi like an alkaline medium and so bacteria and fungi can work together.
+The problem with fungal infections, like bacteria, fungi like an alkaline medium so bacteria and fungi can work together.

 Self-help Guide

 Sweaty feet are usually unrelated to poor hygiene alone and may have more to do with a medical problem.
 Managing bacterial activity is essential, but the primary casualty is footwear.
-Good hygiene is still essential if this problem persists.
+Good hygiene is still necessary if this problem persists.

 Basic questions

-• How long have you suffered?
+- How long have you suffered?

-• Is the foot itchy?
+- Is the foot itchy?

-• What does the skin look like?
+- What does the skin look like?

-• Where is the problem – between the toes, under the foot?
+- Where is the problem – between the toes, under the foot?

-• Are you in good health
+- Are you in good health

-• Do you take medications already which might have brought on the condition?
+- Do you take medications already which might have brought on the condition?

-• Do you suffer from anxiety?
+- Do you suffer from anxiety?

 First steps

-• Change your shoes regularly and ensure they are allowed to dry if the inside is soaked with sweat
+- Change your shoes regularly and ensure they are allowed to dry if the inside is soaked with sweat.

-• Try to air your feet as much as you can and remove socks.
+- Try to air your feet as much as you can and remove socks.
 Wool is better.

-• Use an antiperspirant on your feet after washing
+- Use an antiperspirant on your feet after washing

-• Hot working environments create problems as do warm floors.
+- Hot working environments create problems, as do warm floors.

-• Use the right footwear for your occupation.
+- Use the right footwear for your occupation.

-• Punch holes in the sides of shoes to allow more air
+- Punch holes in the sides of shoes to allow more air

-• Dry feet with a hair dryer and ensure the gaps between the toes are dry before using socks and shoes
+- Dry feet with a hairdryer and ensure the gaps between the toes are dry before using socks and shoes

-• Try hot and cold contrast baths
+- Try hot and cold contrast baths

 Contrast Baths: Contrast baths involve a rapid change from warm to cold to help open up and close the tiny capillaries (blood vessels) in the foot.
 Warmth causes these small arteries to open, which cold causes them to close.
 This rapid opening and closing of blood vessels near the site of your injury creates a pumping action that’s thought to help decrease swelling and inflammation around injuries.
 Decreasing the swelling and inflammation helps alleviate pain and improve mobility.

-Risks of Contrast Bath TherapyContrast baths carry no risk when performed correctly what ensure that the water is used at the correct temperature.
-The main risks are: burns from water that is too hot and skin damage from water that is too cold.
+Risks of Contrast Bath Therapy: Contrast baths carry no risks when performed correctly, as long as the water is used at the correct temperature.
+The main risks are burns from water that is too hot and skin damage from water that is too cold.
 Avoid in limbs with poor circulation and in chilblains without medical (podiatric) supervision.

 Ask your pharmacist about:

-• antibacterial soaps, powders, and creams
+- antibacterial soaps, powders, and creams

-• special foot deodorant
+- special foot deodorant

-• medicated insoles for your shoes
+- medicated insoles for your shoes

-• antibacterial socks
+- antibacterial socks

 Reference